HadoopGenomics/Hadoop-BAM/README.md

 see the examples/ folder.
 There are example for reading and writing BAM as well as VCF files.

-For more information see the Javadoc as well as the command line plugins' source code (in src/main/java/org/seqdoop/hadoop_bam/cli/plugins/*.java).
-In particular, for MapReduce usage, recommended examples are src/main/java/org/seqdoop/hadoop_bam/cli/plugins/FixMate.java and src/main/java/org/seqdoop/hadoop_bam/cli/plugins/VCFSort.java.

 When using Hadoop-BAM as a library in your program, remember to have hadoop-bam-X.Y.Z.jar as well as the Picard .jars (including the Commons JEXL .jar) in your CLASSPATH and HADOOP_CLASSPATH; alternatively, use the